waterholeforum/docs/authentication.md

 #### `PendingUser` Parameters

 - `identifier` (required) is a unique ID for the user in your system that will never change.
 - `email` (required) must be a **verified** email address.
--   `name` is a suggested username for the user if they are new.
+- `name` is the username to use for new users; it is treated as a suggestion unless `forceName` is enabled.
+- `forceName` locks the username to `name` on creation.
 - `avatar` is a URL that will be downloaded and set as the user's avatar if they are new.
 - `groups` is an array of group IDs that will be assigned to the user if they are new.